Munthir76/Final-Project-CombanyTask/README.md

 - **Task Deadline Management**: Tasks can be assigned specific deadlines, ensuring better time management and project tracking.
 - **Task Status**: Employees can mark tasks as complete once finished.
 Managers can view the status of all tasks.
 - **Task Deletion**: Tasks can be removed when no longer needed or after completion.
+- **Task Export to File**:
+Manager: Can export all tasks to a file (company_task_for_all.txt), which includes the task details such as title, status, due date, and assigned employee.

+Employee: Can export only their assigned tasks to a file (named with their employee ID, e.g., employeeID_tasks.txt), containing similar details.
 - **Real-time Interaction**: The application works in real-time, providing immediate feedback when changes occur.